-- A. Where the Town Board finds that extraordinary and unnecessary hardships may result from strict compliance with these regulations, it may vary the regulations so that substantial justice may be done and the public interest secured, provided that such variances from this chapter will not have the effect of nullifying the intent and purpose of this open development area plan. - B. Where the Town Board finds that due to special circumstances of a particular plan the provision of certain required improvements is not requisite in the interest of the public health, safety and general welfare or is inappropriate because of inadequacy or lack of connecting facilities and adjacent to or in proximity to the proposed plan, it may waive such requirements subject to appropriate conditions. - C. The Town Board may modify the specifications requirements in any subdivision or open development area plan where, in the Board's judgment, such modification is in the public interest or will avoid the imposition of unnecessary individual hardship as stipulated in this chapter.
-In granting variances and modifications from this chapter, the Town Board shall require such conditions as will, in its judgment, secure substantially the objectives of the standards or requirements so varied or modified.
+- A. Where the Town Board finds that extraordinary and unnecessary hardships may result from strict compliance with these regulations, it may vary the regulations so that substantial justice may be done and the public interest secured, provided that such variances from this chapter will not have the effect of nullifying the intent and purpose of this open development area plan. - B. Where the Town Board finds that due to special circumstances of a particular plan the provision of certain required improvements is not requisite in the interest of the public health, safety and general welfare or is inappropriate because of inadequacy or lack of connecting facilities and adjacent to or in proximity to the proposed plan, it may waive such requirements subject to appropriate conditions. - 1) C. For nonconforming ODA lots in existence at the time of adoption of this code, the Town Board may grant area, width and setback variances. - 2) For ODA lots created after the time of adoption of this code, the Town Board shall not grant area or width variances, but may grant setback variances.